corincic161/Laboratories/README.md

 # Laboratories
-In this repository I have all laboratories for 4th semester for University.
+In this repository I have all laboratories for University.